tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/omnitik.md

 6. Click `Reset Configuration`,
 7. The Omnitik will now reboot (and install new firmware if you uploaded it).
 If it plays some beeps, ending with an 8-bit version of [Zombie Nation’s KernKraft 400](https://youtu.be/gbcG2TI4GBk?t=116) 🤘🤘🤘.
 If you hear this, the configuration was a success.

+### Using WinBox

+1. Open the Terminal in WinBox and type `import omni-poe-ether5.rsc`.
+Replace `omni-poe-ether5.rsc` with the name of the file you just uploaded if it is different.
+2. Press the `enter` or return key on your computer and the Omni should load up the config.
+3. The Omni will beek and you will be disconnected from the device in WinBox as well as the management wireless network.

 ## Set the administrative password

 1. Connect to the new WiFi network created for the Omni router.
 The name of this network will be `tucsonmesh-NN-omni` where `NN` is replaced by the network number for this node, for example, `tucsonmesh-79-omni`.
 2. Log in to the OmniTIK on your browser.
 The OmniTIK IP address has changed to a **10.69.x.x address.** This is generated from the network number, e.g. for network number 79 the IP address will be `10.69.0.79`, and you'll type `http://10.69.0.79` in your browser's location bar to access the administration interface.
-3. Click `System` in the left side menu.
-4. Click `Password` in the left side menu dropdown.
+3. Upon connecting, you may be prompted to enter a new password.
+Leave the `Old Password` field blank and enter the standard Tucson Mesh OmniTik password (iykyk) in the `New Password` and `Confirm Password` fields.
+4. If you are not prompted automatically to enter a new password, click `WebFig` in the upper-right-hand corner menu.
+Then click `System` in the left side menu, and then click `Password` in the sub-menu.
-5. Type in the standard Tucson Mesh omnitik password (iykyk)
+5. Leave the `Old Password` field blank and enter the standard Tucson Mesh OmniTik password (iykyk) in the `New Password` and `Confirm Password` fields.
+6. Click the `Password` button.

 ## Verify the configuration